CDPH COVID-19 Update: Cook County Remains at High COVID-19 Community Level Based on CDC Metrics

 |City of Chicago||203||5.6||4.8%|

 |Cook County metrics are calculated by the CDC and posted on the CDC Community Levels website (data as of 8/04/2022).|

 The CDC determines COVID-19 Community Levels as Low, Medium, or High, based on the number of new local COVID-19 cases, regional COVID-19 hospital admissions, and COVID-19 hospital capacity in the prior week.
 The Levels were developed to help communities decide what prevention steps to take based on the latest local COVID-19 data.

 When the CDC updates its COVID-19 Community Levels national map each week, the City of Chicago and suburban Cook County data are combined into one weekly case metric for Cook County.
 Hospitalization data, in contrast, reflect a burden on the whole federally defined Health Service Area, which includes hospitals in Cook, Lake, DuPage, and McHenry counties.

 CDPH also continues to track and report COVID-19 hospital burden specifically for Chicago hospitals every day on its dashboard and uses this local hospital data to make further mitigation decisions.
 Visit chi.gov/coviddash for the Chicago COVID-19 daily data dashboard.

 COVID-19 Community Levels in the U.S. by County

-Nationwide, over 81 percent of United States counties are at either the Medium or High Level.
-Only five of Illinois’ 102 counties are at a Low COVID-19 Level (last week was eight), with the rest Medium or High.
+Nationwide, approximately 42 percent of counties are at High Level and 39 percent are at Medium.
+Nine of Illinois’ 102 counties are at a Low COVID-19 Level (last week was five), with the rest Medium or High.
 Travelers should review CDPH’s travel guidance and check the CDC map to know whether areas they are visiting are Low, Medium, or High risk for COVID-19 and take proper precautions.